 Did you know that in some parts of Ireland, it rains up to 255 days per year?!
 It depends on the time of year you visit, but that means on average you can expect rain two days out of every three you’re in Ireland.

 To combat this, invest in a good umbrella that can withstand the weather and won’t break the first second you step out to admire the view on the Wild Atlantic Way.
+They come in a variety of different colors if you want your umbrella to stand out from the others.

 3. Rain Coat